Hollow (Stray Kids EP)

 Hollow is the fourth Japanese-language extended play (Note: Hollow is marketed as the "third mini-album", which does not count the "first EP" Social Path / Super Bowl (Japanese Ver.).) (fifteenth overall) by South Korean boy band Stray Kids.
 It was released by Epic Records Japan on June 18, 2025, seven months after its predecessor Giant (2024).
 The EP was supported by the lead single of the same name.
 Commercially, Hollow topped the Oricon Albums Chart and Billboard Japan Hot Albums, and was certified triple platinum by Recording Industry Association of Japan (RIAJ).
+The album won the Album of the Year (Asia) at the 40th Japan Gold Disc Award.

 Background and release

 On April 14, 2025, Stray Kids announced the fourth extended play, titled Hollow, to be released on June 18, preceded by multiple teaser images.
 The EP came in 12 physical editions: first press limited A and B, limited production, standard, and 8 fanclub editions with cover featured each member.
 The EP's each edition's cover artwork and track list were revealed on April 25, consisting of five original Japanese tracks, including the lead single of the same name, "Hollow".